 - Check if your data has been migrated correctly

 - Design and set up the Shopify store

 - Change DNS and switch domain

 - Establish payment methods

 - Try placing some orders

 Re-platforming is a complicated and very important process that needs to be taken care of carefully.
 This process can be tedious or pleasant depending on which way you do it.
-Therefore, I highly recommend you to go with LitExtension to save your time, money and effort.
+Therefore, I highly recommend you go with LitExtension to save your time, money, and effort.

-In summary, this article has provided you with step-by-step guide and resources that you need before, during and after the switch.
+In summary, this article has provided you with a step-by-step guide and resources that you need before, during, and after the switch.
 I hope that it can help you plan and execute the migration from WooCommerce to Shopify more easily and accurately.

 This is the guest post contributed by Katie Nguyen from Liextension Team.

-Katie is dynamic, hard-working and ambitious are those best words to describe myself.
+Katie is dynamic, hard-working, and ambitious are the best words to describe me.
 I love traveling to learn and share my experience and knowledge.